hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed compatibility with Rename wp-admin Login.

 = 3.3.0 =
-* Color scheme in admin UI has been updated.
+* The color scheme in the admin UI has been updated.
 * Added compatibility with Passster.
 * Added compatibility with Theme My Login.
 * Added compatibility with Gravity Perks Nested Forms.